alphagov/govuk-helm-charts/charts/govuk-apps-conf/rules/README.md

 - Install Prometheus on your machine - `brew install prometheus`

-- Run `promtool test rules test.yml` in this folder.
+- Run `promtool test rules tests.yaml` in the folder containing tests.yaml.